 How often should sales goals change?

-As you evaluate performance on a regular basis, you’ll sometimes find that a goal that you set isn’t realistic or actionable.
+As you evaluate performance on a regular basis, you’ll sometimes find a goal that you set isn’t realistic or actionable.
 In that case, it makes sense to make adjustments accordingly.
-While it’s not a good idea to constantly be changing your goals, it can be necessary as business objectives or circumstances change.
-Most users should make changes, when needed, at the regularly scheduled review periods (monthly/quarterly/annually).
+While it’s not a good idea to constantly change your goals, it can be necessary as business objectives or circumstances change.
+Most users should make changes, when needed, at the regularly scheduled review periods, such a monthly, quarterly, and annually.

 Sales goals are an important way to measure performance and provide accountability for your sales team.
 Learning how to set sales goals and effectively measure performance will help you motivate your salespeople and keep them focused on the activities that make the biggest difference in accomplishing your company objectives.

 If you’re looking for a helpful tool to set and monitor sales goals, Pipedrive CRM includes both individual and team goal reporting.
-Built around a highly-visual sales pipeline, Pipedrive makes it easy to generate leads and deals and move them through your sales process with plans that start at $12.50 per month, per user.
-Visit Pipedrive today to sign up for a 14-day free trial.
+Plus, it’s built around a highly visual sales pipeline, making it easy to generate leads and deals and move them through your sales process.
+Plans start at $12.50 per user, per month.
+Visit Pipedrive to sign up for a 14-day free trial.